michel4j/mxdc/docs/source/console.rst

     >>> scan.extend(10)   # 10 more steps for all other scan types
     >>> scan.extend(2.5)  # 2.5 mm more for a Slew Scan

-For help on required parameters for a specific type of can, you can use the IPython help shortcut
+The introspection capabilities of IPython can be used to investigate objects.
+For example, to get help on required parameters for a specific type of scan, use the IPython help shortcut.

 .. code-block::